2011 Monterrey casino attack: Sentenced

 All of the arrested were detained until their sentencing.
 On September 27, the minor Alan Enrique was released from the Juvenile Centre as no evidence was found that he was responsible for any part of the attack, despite having been named as a participant by some of the other arrested individuals, although he was later re-arrested.

-On October 27, restriction orders were closed on 10 of the 14 who had then been arrested, and the Attorney General of Nuevo León ordered their arrests for homicide and organised criminal activity, having them moved to Topo Chico prison accompanied by a strong security team.
+On October 27, restriction orders were closed on ten of the fourteen who had then been arrested.
+The Attorney General of Nuevo León ordered their arrests for homicide and organised criminal activity, having them moved to Topo Chico prison accompanied by a strong security team.

 Victims

-The majority of the victims were adults, people over the age of 50 and casino employees.
+The majority of the victims were adults, people over the age of fifty and casino employees.
 Of the 52 people who died during the attack, ten were men and 42 women, including two pregnant women, one of whom was in her seventh month.
-45 of the dead were identified (35 women and ten men) and the rest had to be tested in order to determine their identity as they had suffered severe burns.
-All of them died from toxic fumes, although seven of the corpses were burned.
+Forty-five of the dead were identified (35 women and ten men) and the rest had to be tested in order to determine their identity as they had suffered severe burns.
+All of them died from toxic fumes, although only seven of the corpses were burned.
 Most of them were from Monterrey, but two were from Tamaulipas.
-With respect to the ten injured people, three of them were hospitalised in stable condition.
+With respect to the ten injured people, three of them were hospitalized in stable condition.

 The victims included Joaquín Martínez, uncle of Silvia Landeros, a well-known television presenter at Multimedios Television, as well as the sister-in-law of ex-footballer Alfredo «Alacrán» Jiménez, whose condition has not been reported.

 Altar

 Two months after the attack, family members of the 52 victims came to the scene of the accident to create a memorial with 53 white wooden crosses with the names of the victims, plus one with the word "baby" for the unborn child, as well as leaving a banner asking the president not to forget about the case, referring to the specialist reports allowing the federation to take charge:

-Around 50 of the victims' family members joined hands, prayed for the victims and asked for justice.
+Around 50 of the victims' family members joined hands, prayed for the victims, and asked for justice.
 Members of the public also left arrangements of flowers on the pavement outside the casino.
 And as of 2012, the families have asked the authorities to preserve the casino and keep it intact.

 Discrepancies

 Academics and intellectuals disagree strongly about whether or not the Monterrey casino attack was a "terrorist act", a term used by the President of the Republic during a press conference denouncing the killings.
 Academics define it as a "reprehensible criminal act" and not as an act of terrorism; terrorism has different characteristics, involving ideology and doctrine, such as in the case of ETA or the 2011 attacks in Norway.
-The criminal acts of drug trafficking and organised crime are not strictly defined in Mexican law, and are usually a form of score-settling between criminal groups, unlike in Colombia where acts of narcoterrorism against the public have a legal definition.
+The criminal acts of drug trafficking and organized crime are not strictly defined in Mexican law, and are usually a form of score-settling between criminal groups, unlike in Colombia, where acts of narcoterrorism against the public have a legal definition.